blitzingminty/clinerules/CONTRIBUTING.md

-# Contributing to ClinerRules
+# Contributing to ClineRules

-Thank you for your interest in contributing to ClinerRules!
+Thank you for your interest in contributing to ClineRules!
 This document provides guidelines and instructions for contributing to this project.

 ## Introduction

-ClinerRules is a standardized format for instructing Claude on various aspects of software development workflows.
+ClineRules is a standardized format for instructing Claude on various aspects of software development workflows.
 The project aims to establish consistent standards, improve efficiency, ensure quality, and provide clarity in AI-assisted development.

 We welcome contributions in several areas:
 - New rule sets for different development contexts